wkoszek/me/blog/source/blog/2013-04-01-book-what-would-google-do.md

 ---
-title:	What would Google do?
+title:	"What would Google do?"
 auth:	Jeff Jervis
 read:	2013-04-01
 ---